Harry & Meghan’s inclusion of infamous clip ‘pointedly hurtful’ to Prince William

 "The interview was a major contribution to making my parents' relationship worse and has since hurt countless others," he added, before going on to powerfully request that it should “never be aired again”.

 Meanwhile, Prince Harry called the BBC’s apology the “first step towards justice and truth” at the time.
-Now over a year later and a Panorama clip has featured in Harry & Meghan - something that according to The Telegraph (opens in new tab), the BBC reportedly insisted it didn’t give permission for.
+Now over a year later and a Panorama clip has featured in Harry & Meghan - something that according to The Telegraph, the BBC reportedly insisted it didn’t give permission for.

 It’s not known whether any more clips from the interview could appear in the second part of Harry & Meghan on Netflix.
 But there will no doubt be plenty of fans eager to see what further revelations emerge when it drops on December 15.

-Emma is a Senior Lifestyle Writer with six years of experience working in digital publishing.
-Her specialist areas including literature, the British Royal Family and knowing all there is to know about the latest TV shows on the BBC, ITV, Channel 4 and every streaming service out there.
-When she’s not writing about the next unmissable show to add to your to-watch list or delving into royal protocol, you can find Emma cooking and watching yet more crime dramas.
+Emma is a Royal Editor with eight years experience working in publishing.
+She specialises in the British Royal Family, ranging from protocol to outfits.
+Alongside putting her royal knowledge to good use, Emma knows all there is to know about the latest TV shows on the BBC, ITV and more.
+When she’s not writing about the latest royal outing or unmissable show to add to your to-watch list, Emma enjoys cooking, long walks and watching yet more crime dramas!

 -